-- 2.1 The set of proposed taxonomies released by the FRC are: - Full IFRS for UK companies a taxonomy for companies filing financial statements prepared in accordance with EU-endorsed IFRS. - FRS 101 Reduced Disclosure Framework a taxonomy for companies filing financial statements prepared in accordance with FRS 101, which enables subsidiaries and ultimate parent companies to take advantage of disclosure exemptions in comparison to the requirements in EU-endorsed IFRS. - FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland - a taxonomy for companies filing financial statements prepared in accordance with FRS 102. - Charities FRS 102 SORP and Charities.
+2.1 The set of proposed taxonomies released by the FRC are:

+Full IFRS for UK companies - a taxonomy for companies filing financial statements prepared in accordance with EU-endorsed IFRS.

+FRS 101 Reduced Disclosure Framework - a taxonomy for companies filing financial statements prepared in accordance with FRS 101, which enables subsidiaries and ultimate parent companies to take advantage of disclosure exemptions in comparison to the requirements in EU-endorsed IFRS.

+FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland - a taxonomy for companies filing financial statements prepared in accordance with FRS 102.

+Charities FRS 102 SORP and Charities.
 The Statement of Recommended Practice applicable in the UK and Republic of Ireland - taxonomies for charities filing financial statements prepared in accordance with FRS 102.

-Versions of the full suite of FRC taxonomies for 2018 were released on 18 December 2017 to reflect the amendments made to UK GAAP Financial Reporting Standards on 14 December 2017 which are available for early-adoption as from the date of release.
-All reporters may elect to use the taxonomy versions released on 18 December 2017.
-Those reporters not early-adopting the amended standards who wish to continue to report using the previous versions of the above taxonomies, may continue to do so.
+Irish Extension Taxonomy - an extension of the UK taxonomies to allow for the submission of financial reports prepared under FRS 101, FRS 102 and EU adopted IFRS to the Irish Revenue Commissioners.